Abstrakter polygonaler Raum mit blauem Hintergrund und verbindenden Punkten und Linien

 Research at the DZIF

-- Antimicrobial resistance: many pathogens no longer respond to common antibiotics.
+• Antimicrobial resistance: Many pathogens no longer respond to common antibiotics.

-- Immune prevention and therapy: Immunocompromised people are particularly at risk of infections
+• Defective immunity: Immunocompromised people are particularly at risk of infections

 Research areas—focusing on the major common diseases